UnicoLab/FlowyML/README.md

 ## 📝 License

-Flowy is released under the Apache 2.0 License.
+UniFlow is released under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.

 ## 🌟 Star History

-If you find Flowy useful, please star the repository!
+If you find UniFlow useful, please star the repository!

 ---